Mahanidhii/TEST_1/README.md

-# Test Topic given : Heart Disease Prediction
+# Test Topic Given : Heart Disease Prediction

 ### Description
 A Regression type prediction model using Random Forest Regression algorithm.
 It uses accuracy score and classification report as the metric for prediction.